Haggaim/InvariantGraphNetworks/README.md

 ## Data
-Data should be downloaded from: https://www.dropbox.com/s/vjd6wy5nemg2gh6/benchmark_graphs.zip?dl=0
-run: the following commands in order to unzip the data and put its proper path.
+Data should be downloaded from: https://www.dropbox.com/s/vjd6wy5nemg2gh6/benchmark_graphs.zip?dl=0 Run the following commands in order to unzip the data and put its proper path.
 ```
 mkdir data
 unzip benchmark_graphs.zip -d data